SophieWardle/Dizplai-Polling/README.md

 ## Database Setup

-1. In XAMPP Control Panel, start the Apache and MySQL services
+1. In XAMPP Control Panel, start the MySQL services
 2. On the MySQL row, click "Admin", or navigate to `http://localhost/phpmyadmin/index.php`
 3. Import the SQL script into your MySQL // Run the SQL script.
 SQL script in `api/dizplai-voting.sql`